First Triumvirate: Pompey's sole consulship, 52 BC

 At the resulting senate meeting on the Palatine, the senate elected an interrex.
 This was in part because two of the men obstructing senatorial action – Pompey and one of the tribunes, Titus Munatius Plancus, – were not present.
 Shortly thereafter, the senate passed a senatus consultum ultimum which called for the interrex and Pompey, as proconsul, to raise troops and take them into the city to restore order.
 The following eleven interreges were unable to hold elections.
 However, some fifty-eight days after Clodius' death, with a sufficient force in the city, the twelfth interrex was able to hold elections.
 At the direction of the senate on motion of Bibulus and supported by Cato, only Pompey's candidacy was accepted, and upon his election, he became consul without colleague.
 The purpose of the decree was possibly to forestall a Pompeian dictatorship or as part of a compromise to restore normal government while also precluding Milo's likely election (allowing Milo to be brought to trial for Clodius' murder).

 Also around this time, Pompey had married the daughter of Quintus Caecilius Metellus Pius Scipio, who also was the widow of Crassus' son; this was part of an attempt to win over more allies.
-Metellus Pius' family was not part of Cato's coterie (they were personal enemies and Cato's allies had attempted to prosecute him in 60 BC) and marrying Crassus' son's widow could win over some of the now-dead Crassus' supporters.
+Metellus Pius' family was not part of Cato's coterie (they were personal enemies and Cato's allies had attempted to prosecute Metellus Scipio in 60 BC) and marrying Crassus' son's widow could win over some of the now-dead Crassus' supporters.

 Pompey began his consulship by marching soldiers into the city and imposing order by force.
 After passing legislation, he immediately prosecuted Milo for public violence, a move which Cato and Cicero opposed (for this trial, Cicero wrote Pro Milone).
 Pompey, however, was able to secure a conviction and forced Milo into exile.
 Pompey and Cato also bumped heads on the "Law of the Ten Tribunes" – a bill proposed by all ten of the plebeian tribunes in the aftermath of news of Caesar's victory at Alesia – which granted Caesar the right to stand for the consulship in absentia: Pompey supported it; Cato opposed.
-Amid bribery scandals, Pompey also secured the passage of a law mooted the previous year, which required a delay of five years been magistracy and dispatch to a province.
+Amid bribery scandals, Pompey also secured the passage of a law mooted the previous year, which required a delay of five years between magistracy and dispatch to a province.
 It was meant to break "the nexus of corruption between ambition for office and provincial extortion".
 Pompey, however, sought and secured exception from his own law, assuming a five year command in Spain immediately.